-The Tinkering Studio as a physical space on the museum floor is the hub through which we prototype, test, and iterate all of the experiences we offer.
-We spend a lot of time with our activities at the prototype stage to craft an experience that has the qualities we care about, but whenever we are developing something new we try to bring it out on the museum floor and test it with visitors as soon as possible.
+The Tinkering Studio as a physical space on the Exploratorium floor is the hub through which we prototype, test, and iterate all of the experiences we offer.
+We spend a lot of time with our activities at the prototype stage to craft an experience that has the qualities we care about, but whenever we are developing something new, we try to bring it out on the museum floor and test it with visitors as soon as possible.
 We believe it is important to gather feedback on an activity early on, when it’s just baked enough to provide an experience worth having for our visitors, but not developed so much that we have already started cutting off some avenues of exploration and growth.
-There are three categories of elements that we share with the public in the Tinkering Studio: in-depth workshops, lightly facilitated activities, and inspirational installations.
+There are three categories of elements that we share with the public in the Tinkering Studio: inspirational installations, lightly facilitated activities, and in-depth workshops.

 Inspirational elements and installations

-We have developed a stop-motion animation station as a way to introduce visitors to basic animation techniques, and allow them to create a short (or long, if very ambitious!) movie with the materials available.
+We have also developed a stop-motion animation station as a way to introduce visitors to basic animation techniques and allow them to create a short (or long, if very ambitious!) movie with the materials available.
 The station is designed not to hide the components that make it up: a computer, a webcam, and a monitor.
-We also built our own stop-motion animation software in order to make sure it had the characteristics we felt were essential: an ability to see the previous frame while working on the current one, simple controls to advance, backtrack, and start a new project, and most importantly the ability to share your movie on YouTube and receive an email with a link to it, so that visitors can have a record of their own project.
-We included a little monitor with some carefully crafted examples of animations designed to show basic techniques, and seed ideas about how to make things appear to move faster or slower, have different speeds, etc. This has created an experience that visitors can approach without needing a facilitator to explain what to do; conversely, the experience undoubtedly becomes richer when a facilitator is present to contribute ideas, troubleshoot tricky situations, or simply to serve as an external sounding board to articulate tentative ideas and questions out loud.
+We also built our own stop-motion animation software in order to make sure it had the characteristics we felt were essential: an ability to see the previous frame while working on the current one, simple controls to advance, backtrack, and start a new project, and most importantly, the ability to share one's movie on YouTube and receive an email with a link to it, so that visitors can have a record of their own project.
+We included a little monitor with some carefully crafted examples of animations designed to show basic techniques and seed ideas about how to make things appear to move faster or slower, have different speeds, etc. This has created an experience that visitors can approach without needing a facilitator to explain what to do.
+Conversely, the experience undoubtedly becomes richer when a facilitator is present to contribute ideas, troubleshoot tricky situations, or simply to serve as an external sounding board to articulate tentative ideas and questions out loud.

 A key feature of these long-term deep explorations is that they are always facilitated, by a combination of core Tinkering Studio staff and our Field Trip and High School Explainers.
 Facilitation is a crucial component of engaging visitors in tinkering activities; we see it as absolutely essential to realize our pedagogical goals.
 We work closely with both groups of Explainers to develop a set of shared educational goals, as well as a culture of facilitation that allows non-experts to be effective guides by thinking of themselves as co-learners rather than figures of authority.
 We also develop practical facilitation techniques, tips, and tricks that we share as a group and model for each other on a daily basis.